Links (external links open in a new window)

 Manufacturer: OSRAM, Munich, Germany.

 Other versions: The OSRAM Concentra Agilo table lamp was made in black or white, all with an orange button.
-Made in several versions.
 This lamp is model T40, 42 601.
 It received the iF Design Award for product in 1977.
 The clamp lamp, model 42 701 can be found over here on Vintageinfo.
 Several models exists.
 Also a wall lamp was produced.

 Magnetic lamps were not a new product of the Osram company.
 The OSRAM Minispot was introduced in 1972.
 It was a design by OSRAM Design, the internal design team.
 Also, in 1982 Dieter Witte designed a magnetic lamp for OSRAM.
 You can find these table lamps here on Vintageinfo: OSRAM Minispot.